theasiankitty/roshambo/README.md

 This is a simple game project called ROSHAMBO, the classic "Rock, Paper, Scissors".

-In this project I'll be using a few statements like switch case and if else statement.
 The game is to win by five against the great computer.
+Enjoy!

+In this project I used a few statements like switch case and if else statement.
+I used localStorage for saving the player's name.
+The website is mobile ready.
+I explored some of the animation that I learned while doing the website.
+Javascript is amazing!